BRDM-1: Description

 The vehicle's most unusual feature is the four additional chain-driven belly wheels, which are lowered by the driver to allow trench crossing.
 The vehicle also has a tire pressure regulation system which later became standard in Soviet wheeled military vehicles.
 The initial version of the vehicle, the BRDM obr.
 1957, had an open roof, but the next production model, the BRDM obr.
 1958, added a roof with twin hatches over commander's and driver's station and two hatches at the rear.

 The vehicle is a conventional 4×4 design, with a welded steel chassis, an engine at the front and crew compartment at the rear.
 The driver sits on the left, with the commander to his right.
 The vehicle is not fitted with an NBC system, and has no night-vision equipment by default.
 The vehicle has four infra-red driving lights and a single white light searchlight is mounted on the driver's side of the vehicle.
 When in combat BRDM-1's front windscreens are protected by armoured shutters with integral vision blocks.
 When the shutters are in their open position they protect driver and commander from being blinded by the sunlight and ensure that the windscreens won't be obscured by rain or snow.
-The GAZ-40PB V-8 gasoline engine is based on a US Dodge truck engine, and is coupled to a manual gearbox with four forward gears and one reverse with a single dry-plate clutch.
+The GAZ-40PB 6-cylinder gasoline engine is the same engine as the one used in the BTR-40, being based on the GAZ-12 ZIM luxury car unit, and is coupled to a manual gearbox with four forward gears and one reverse with a single dry-plate clutch.
 The four additional belly wheels which can be lowered to improve the vehicles cross-country performance by reducing its ground pressure, and to allow it to cross trenches up to 1.2 meters wide.
 Tire pressure in the main tires can also be raised and lowered by the driver for better performance.